 Terra Nova Solar Photon 2 Review

 Cons: Very poor quality stakes, super small interior, small vestibule, does not hold up well in the wind, rather expensive

 Our Analysis and Test Results

 The Terra Nova Solar Photon 2 follows much the same design pattern as the Big Agnes Fly Creek HV2 Platinum, although there are far more flaws that led to a lower overall score.
 Our biggest complaint with this tent was how small it was, only 33" across at the feet.
 The narrowest inflatable sleeping pads available on the market today are around 20" wide, so you can see there is no way to fit two sleeping pads, even narrow ones, into the interior of this tent.
-It also comes with titanium skewer stakes that weigh one gram each, and feel like an absolute joke.
+It also comes with titanium skewer stakes that weigh one gram each and feel like an absolute joke.
 Suffice to say they don't work at all, and need to be replaced for this tent to be functional in the backcountry, but this almost seems like an insult after having spent nearly $500 on the purchase.
-We will go into more detail below about what works, and what doesn't about this tent, but just want you to keep in mind, in case you have a soft spot for Terra Nova, that what we express here is in comparison to the other nine tents we tested for this review, and also the countless ultralight tents we have used and reviewed in the past.
+We will go into more detail below about what works, and what doesn't about this tent.
+In case you have a soft spot for Terra Nova, keep in mind that what we express here is in comparison to the other nine tents we tested for this review, and also the countless ultralight tents we have used and reviewed in the past.